starling021/ehtools/README.md

 > # Uiecache | <img src="https://img.shields.io/badge/utility-uiecache-lightgray.svg">

+Uiecache - (uninstall ehtools cache) the utility that can help you to clean/uninstall ehtools cache like login logs or .config files!

     INFO: Uiecache - tool (ehtools utility) to clean/uninstall ehtools login and just ehtools cache!

 Run it to uninstall all ehtools cache: